 With exception of a few special programs (Pre-Professional Scholars Program and the WUSTL Post-bac Linkage Program), all applicants are required to take the Medical College Admission Test (MCAT).
-Applicants may submit an AMCAS application and secondary application without an MCAT score, but an application will not be considered complete and ready for review until an MCAT score has posted.
+Applicants may submit an AMCAS application without an MCAT score, however an invitation to our secondary application will not be sent unless a minimum score of 495 is achieved and an application will not be considered complete and ready for review until an MCAT score has posted.

 Please visit AAMC's MCAT site for additional information regarding the changes, new course requirements, preview guides, and how to best prepare for the test.